 Indoor portable: Easy to fold and transport wheelchair.
 Fitted to move in the home with the best performance on smooth floors.

 Indoor/outdoor: This category is more like a balance of features between outdoor and indoor portable wheelchair.
 It is not too bulky and heavy neither too light nor small.
 Class 2 powered chairs can be used for pavements while Class 3 chairs are suited for both pavements and roads.
 Overall, they are a lot heavier than manual wheelchairs because their frame has to be stronger to support the battery and motors.
 Bear this in mind when considering portability.

 The drive controls on an electric wheelchair are more often than not, a joystick arrangement mounted on one of the armrests.
 In case the controls are too quick or too slow to respond, it can be adjusted to suit your preference.
 No need to worry about it.

 Batteries and ‘Parking’

 The wheelchair should be parked or kept next to a socket so the batteries can be charged through the night.
 Some larger outdoor-type wheelchairs may need to be kept outside the home – in a garage, for example.

-For wheel chairs that will be used in houses having steps leading up to it and small ground level changes inside.
-You have steps up to your house or small changes of level inside, portable ramps are essential.
-They come in various materials, widths and lengths, depending on your requirements.
+For wheelchairs that will be used in houses having steps leading up to it and small ground-level changes inside.
+You have stepped up to your house or small changes of level inside, portable ramps are essential.
+They come in various materials, widths, and lengths, depending on your requirements.

 - Store the user’s manual safely.
 You’ll need it for future reference.

-- Use a car wax on the chair frame to make cleaning easier.
-Keep tools in a container attached to the chair in case of an emergency maintenance..
+- Use car wax on the chair frame to make cleaning easier.
+Keep tools in a container attached to the chair in case of emergency maintenance.